-As part of the separate application required by the Department of Mass Communications, applicants should be prepared to submit Graduate Record Examination scores (verbal, quantitative, and analytical portions), a statement of purpose outlining both their interest in graduate study in the field and professional objectives, and three letters of recommendation from references familiar with the applicant's academic or professional work
+As part of the separate application required by the Department of Mass Communications, applicants should submit a statement of purpose outlining both their interest in graduate study in the field and professional objectives, and three letters of recommendation from references familiar with the applicant's academic or professional work.

 Thirty semester hours of graduate credit are required for the degree.
+No credit will be accepted for a C or lower in the Mass Communication Graduate Degree; students may retake courses one time to improve a grade.
 The following program must be completed: